nathanielsusabda/CSE110Lab0-1UCSD/index.md

 - [ ] Travel to japan with my friends
 - [x] Fishing in the sea

+Here is one of my favorite picture taken at Birch Aquarium [image](images/favPict.jpg)

 Click [this link](#documentary) to go to the top of the page.